x-team/handbook/technicalities.md

 ##### Example:

-The other day I was reviewing pull requests on a github project, I and remembered a handy way to review them locally.
-I wrote it as a quick "TIL" entry, and since there's no sensitive businesss info there I also posted it to twitter: [https://twitter.com/joshwnj/status/855215578042073088](https://twitter.com/joshwnj/status/855215578042073088)
+The other day I was reviewing pull requests on a GitHub project, I and remembered a handy way to review them locally.
+I wrote it as a quick "TIL" entry, and since there's no sensitive business info there I also posted it to Twitter: [https://twitter.com/joshwnj/status/855215578042073088](https://twitter.com/joshwnj/status/855215578042073088)

-In a couple of days it had 13 retweets and 9 likes.
+In a couple of days, it had 13 retweets and 9 likes.
 That's nothing groundbreaking, but if there's a handful of people that found it useful, it's totally worth the 2 minutes it took him to do it.

 ### Step III/III {#journaling-iii}